slarmoo/.github/profile/webServers/startupAWS/startupAWS.md

 ## Prerequisites

+> [!IMPORTANT]
-Before you start work on this deliverable make sure you have read all of the proceeding instruction topics and have completed all of the dependant exercises (topics marked with a ☑).
+>  Before you start work on this deliverable make sure you have read all of the proceeding instruction topics and have completed all of the dependant exercises (topics marked with a ☑).
 This includes:

 - ☑ [Amazon Web Services - EC2](../amazonWebServicesEc2/amazonWebServicesEc2.md)
 - [Domain names](../domainNames/domainNames.md)